assen-totin/cdn/README.md

 The query may return a row (e.g., if using a stored procedure or if using `INSERT ...
 RETRUNING`) having a column `status` (or `STATUS` for Oracle) with the HTTP code to allow or deny the operation.

+The default query is `INSERT INTO cdn (auth_value, file_id, filename, length, content_type, content_disposition, upload_date, etag) VALUES ('%s','%s','%s',%u,'%s','%s', %u,'%s')`.

 ### Download

 Set the SQL SELECT query to run in the configuration option `cdn_sql_select`.
-It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.
+It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the authorisation value.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.

 NB: Oracle returns the column names in caps.
 This is OK.

+The default query is `SELECT * FROM cdn WHERE file_id='%s' AND auth_value='%s'`.

 ### Delete

 Set the SQL DELETE query to run in the configuration option `cdn_sql_delete`.
 It must have a single `%s` placeholder, which will be filled with the file ID.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.

+The default query is `DELETE FROM cdn WHERE file_id='%s'`.

 ## MongoDB